SAP/openui5-docs/docs/Configuration_of_the_OpenUI5_Runtime_91f08de.md

 #### \[3\] Global Configuration Object

-The Global Configuration Object is a property in the global `window` object with property name `sap-ui-config`.
+The global configuration object is a property in the global `window` object with property name `sap-ui-config`.
 The property must be a simple object, where each property represents the configuration option of the corresponding name.

 To avoid conflicts with typical JavaScript coding, the name of the `window` property is not a valid JavaScript identifier.
 The name structure is chosen to avoid conflicts with SAP objects.
 To define the object, quotes must be used.
 If a configuration option has a name that is not a valid JavaScript identifier or that is a reserved token in JavaScript, the property name in the configuration object must be quoted.
 Currently, such a configuration option does **not** exist.